notofyi/org/README.md

 ## Release checklist
 - Increment version / build as needed for all targets in Xcode
-- Commit and tag release on GitHub
 - Archive and upload to the App Store
 - Write changelog notes and update this document
+- Commit and tag release on GitHub.
+Copy changelog notes.
 - Copy changelog notes to ```What's New``` in the App Store